Grant Center Overview

 Increase the Availability of Early Care and Education

-- Increase the number of low-income children in high-quality early care and education.
+- Increase the number of economically disadvantaged children in high-quality early care and education.

 - Invest in the development of a workforce that provides high-quality care.